-Version Number:

-DS001

-ITEM NO. C1
+Subject: Update to the Medium Term Financial Strategy Status: For Publication

+Report to: Performance Overview and Date:

+Scrutiny 17 th February 2009

+The Cabinet 18 th February 2009

+Report of: The Head of Financial Services

+Portfolio

+Holder: Finance and Resources

+Key Decis ion: No - Recommendation to Full C Council

+Forward PI an General Exception Special l Jrgency

+1. PURPOSE OF REPORT

+1.1 The Purpose of the report is to present for approval an update to the Councils Medium Term Financial Strategy (MTFS) reflecting the Cabinets policy proposals.

+2. CORPORATE PRIORITIES

-Subje ect: Update to the Medium Term Financial Strategy Status: For Publication Repo rt to: The Cabinet Date: 18 th February 2009 Repo rt of: The Head of Financial Services Portfo Holde Key D Decision: No - Recommendation to Full Council Forwa ard Plan General Exception Special l Jrgency 1.
-PURPOSE OF REPORT 1.1 The Purpose of the report is to present for approval an update to the Councils Medium Term Financial Strategy (MTFS) reflecting the Cabinets policy proposals.
-2. CORPORATE PRIORITIES 2.1 The matters discussed in this report impact directly on the following corporate priorities and associated corporate objective.
-Delivering Quality Services to Cu Delivering Regeneration across the Keeping Our Borough Clean and Promoting Rossendale as a crack Improving health and well being a Well Managed Council (Improvention) ne Borough (I Green (Envir king place to I across the Bo Economy, Housing) onment) live and visit (Economy) rough (Health, Housing) 3.
-RISK ASSESSMENT IMPLICATIONS 3.1 The foundations of this report are an assessment of risk.
-These issues are therefore dealt within the report particularly in the area of revenue and capital 3.2 The MTFS includes a statement in relating Government Act 2003 which places a result of the Government Act 2003 which places a result of the graph of the purposes of adequacy of the proposed financial research. quirement on ndale this is the budget proot the budget ca the Chief Financial ne Head of Financial cess on "the robustness of alculations and the ensure that councillors have information which will support responsible financial management over the longer term.
+- 2.1 The matters discussed in this report impact directly on the following corporate priorities and associated corporate objective. - Delivering Quality Services to Customers (Customers, Improvement) - Delivering Regeneration across the Borough (Economy, Housing) - Keeping Our Borough Clean and Green (Environment) - Promoting Rossendale as a cracking place to live and visit (Economy) - Improving health and well being across the Borough (Health, Housing) - Well Managed Council (Improvement, Community Network)

+3. RISK ASSESSMENT IMPLICATIONS

+- 3.1 The foundations of this report are an assessment of risk.
+These issues are therefore dealt within the report particularly in the area of revenue and capital - 3.2 The MTFS includes a statement in relation to Council Section 25 of the Local Government Act 2003 which places a requirement on the Chief Financial Officer of each local authority (in Rossendale this is the Head of Financial Services) to advise councillors during the budget process on "the robustness of the estimates made for the purposes of the budget calculations and the adequacy of the proposed financial reserves".
+This provision is designed to ensure that councillors have information which will support responsible financial management over the longer term.
 This is included as Appendix 3 within the MTFS and includes an estimate of potential financial risk exposure together with measures to mitigate these risks

-Page:

-1 of 3
+Version Number: DS001 Page: 1 of 3 ----------------------------- -------- --